lukasaron/terraform-provider-stripe/README.md

 # Stripe Terraform Provider

-This Terraform Stripe provider has been archived, as its original purpose was to enable Terraform users to configure Stripe accounts using Infrastructure as Code.
+**Important:** This Terraform Stripe provider has been archived, as its original purpose was to enable Terraform users to configure Stripe accounts using Infrastructure as Code.
 Stripe has since begun developing and maintaining an official Terraform Stripe provider.
 As a result, it is recommended to use the official provider instead: https://registry.terraform.io/providers/stripe/stripe/latest

 The Stripe Terraform Provider documentation can be found on the Terraform Provider documentation [website](https://registry.terraform.io/providers/lukasaron/stripe/latest).